StarOnTheSky/StarOnTheSky/README.md

 - 👋 Hi, I’m @StarOnTheSky
-- 👀 I’m interested in Teeworlds.
+- 👀 I’m interested in Robots.
-- 🌱 I’m currently learning C++ .
+- 🌱 I’m currently learning STM32, OpenCV and some AI frameworks.
 - 📫 How to reach me :
   - Email: i@sots.eu.org